The new, multimillion-dollar Bishop Gerber Science Center has new equipment and research projects happening behind every door.

 Bradley explained that the beginning of the process was to insert the cells with special dyes that react to light at specific wavelengths.

 “We then mount dishes containing these cells onto a Nikon microscope equipped with special optics that permit the use of ultraviolet light, and we illuminate these cells with that light, all the while treating the cells with the drugs and chemicals that we wish to study,” he said.
 “If the drugs react with the cells, the dyes inside the cells will change their light properties in ways that a specialized piece of equipment that is attached to the fluorescence microscope can detect.”

 That equipment is called a scanning monochromator.
 He continued, “In combination, the Nikon microscope and the scanning monochromator allow us to perform quantitative fluorescence assays on cells and tissues of virtually any kind, and establish physiological responses by cells to any number of pharmacological agents.”

 Bradley is thankful for the opportunity the students have to use these tools.
 He also appreciates the donors who contributed to the Facing Forward campaign, which made all of this possible.

-Next week the research projects, new tools and experiments in the chemistry department will be featured.
+Read “part 2” of the “Sophisticated Science” series, in which, the research projects, new tools and experiments in the chemistry department are featured.